mozilla-releng/relengdocs/procedures/merge_duty.rst

 * Extended Support Releases follow-up from the relevant ESR repo, such as `mozilla-esr68 <https://hg.mozilla.org/releases/mozilla-esr68/>`__
 * Release and Release Candidates are built from `mozilla-release <https://hg.mozilla.org/releases/mozilla-release/>`__ repository

 How are those repositories kept in sync?
-That’s ``MergeDuty`` and is part of the ``releaseduty`` responsibility.
+That's ``MergeDuty`` and is part of the ``releaseduty`` responsibility.

 Overview of Procedure